 As we said previously, each pressure relief valve is calibrated to a specific pressure and the key component of this is the calibrated spring within the body of the PRV.

-If water continues to flow out even the pressure is within acceptable levels then there is a possibility of a fault with the PRV which we will look into now.
+If water continues to flow out even the pressure is within acceptable levels then there is a possibility of a fault with the PRV which we will look into now in more detail.

 Pressure Relief Valve Fault – Boiler Pressure Loss

 PRV faults can be caused by a number of reasons, including wear and tear, decay corrosion or a compromised seal.
 If the PRV is faulty, then it will possibly be releasing water from the system when it shouldn’t be either because the mechanism is not releasing at the correct pressure (normally lower) all the seat is not making a watertight seal.

 As a result of this, water will be being released from the pressurised system dropping the boiler system pressure which over time may cause it to stop working and require being repressurised.

 Clearly this will continue until such a point as the faulty PRV is fixed or replaced.

 Pressure Relief Valve – Location

 In many situations the pressure relief valve itself is attached in and around the pipework close to the boiler, and although there are many different designs, commonly they look like the pictures shown in this article.
 They are usually accessible so that boiler engineers etc can’t access them to inspect, repair or replace them.